RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 1. How to configure a component in Roadie with its Sonarcloud project key
 2. How to configure the Sonarcloud API token in Roadie secrets
-3. How to configure a proxy in backstage so that it can communicate with the Sonarcloud API
+3. How to configure a proxy in Roadie so that it can communicate with the SonarCloud API
 4. How to create an HTTP Datasource to collect data from a REST API
 5. How to create a Check with Tech Insights
 6. How to create a scorecard that brings together the checks with have created in this tutorial